Car Accident Injuries and Whiplash

-Our doctors are trained not only to detect injury, but also to maximize your body’s natural healing potential.
+Our doctors are trained not only to detect injury after a car accident, but also to maximize your body’s natural healing potential.
 Don’t wait… Within the first 72 hours your body is already starting to lay down the scar tissue that is needed for joint and muscle repair.
 During this time, and for the next 4 to 6 weeks, your body is most susceptible to poor healing.
 Scar tissue can form incorrectly, leading to adhesions that, if left untreated, could decrease mobility and lead to arthritis.

 Chiropractic manipulation along with proven physiotherapy equipment such as ultrasound, electric muscle stimulation, traction, and spinal decompression (among others) are utilized by your doctor at Northern Nevada Chiropractic.
 We pride ourselves on our modern, state-of-the-art equipment, facility, training, and experience.

 Whiplash is pain and inflammation as a result of over-stretching of muscle, tendons and ligaments in and around your spine.
 Most often, whiplash is the result of forceful, rapid back-and-forth movement usually associated with a rear-end collision.
 The most common whiplash injury symptoms include:

 - Neck pain and stiffness

 - Loss of range of motion in the neck

 - Headaches, most often starting at the base of the skull